 The focus of the Ayurvedic treatment for arthritis is to remove toxins from the body and correct the imbalance of Doshas.
 Ayurveda believes that there are three primary functional energies or Doshas in the human body- Vata, Pitta, and Kapha.
 An imbalance in any of these can lead to the development of diseases.
 Ayurveda uses the principles of Panchakarma to treat arthritis.

 Panchakarma is a systematic detoxification process that is applied under the supervision of an Ayurvedic doctor.
 It involves the use of Ayurvedic medicines, therapies and diet to flush out the toxins.
-Ayurvedic herbs used for this purpose are known to improve the function of the joints and remove the inflammation.
+Ayurvedic herbs used for this purpose are known to improve the function of the affected joint and remove the inflammation.

 Arthritis treatment in Ayurveda also focuses on strengthening the immunity of a patient in addition to preventing further inflammation in the joints.